Evie-Skinner18/LaFromagerie/README.md

 # 📌Bienvenue a la Fromagerie!
 ## 📌 You got the need, we got the cheese
-La Fromagerie is your one stop shop for all your cheesy needs: we are a subscription-based Cheese-as-a-service (ChaaS)!
+La Fromagerie is your one stop shop for all your cheesy needs - we are a subscription-based Cheese-as-a-service(ChaaS)!

 # 📌 Tools and Technologies Used
 - C#